garrickdabbs/SFM-Graph-Service/design-approach.md

 ### **1. SFEntity: The Core Node**

-Each SFEntity represents any object in your system—whether it’s a company policy, a regulatory requirement, a technology component, or even an abstract cultural norm.
+Each SFEntity represents any object in your system, whether it’s a company policy, a regulatory requirement, a technology component, or even an abstract cultural norm.
 By keeping this definition broad, you ensure that every element within an organization’s ecosystem can be uniformly managed.

 #### **Essential Attributes**